brickcap/openresty_examples/book.md

 `ngx.header.content_type = 'b'`

-Although a ngx.header looks and behaves like a table it is not.The ngx.header does not return an iteratable lua table.
+Although an ngx.header looks and behaves like a table it is not.The ngx.header does not return an iteratable lua table.
 For that purpose use:-

-`ngx.resp.get_headers()` which is quite simillar to `ngx.req.get_headers()`.
+`ngx.resp.get_headers()` which is quite similar to `ngx.req.get_headers()`.

 It simply returns a list of response headers that will be sent to the client.
 The value returned is a proper lua table which can be iterated upon.